 Two to three nights in Bogota is enough to see the main tourism attractions.

-The nearby salt cathedral of Zipaquira, carved into a huge salt mine, is a must see travel highlight.
+• The nearby salt cathedral of Zipaquira, carved into a huge salt mine, is a must see travel highlight.
 It really is amazing - you must visit.
 Zipaquira is North of Bogota, on the way to Villa de Leiva, though can easily be visited on a days tour [if you ever played the Temple level on Goldeneye multiplayer on the Nintendo 64, you'll feel like you're on a James Bond set at Zipaquira].
+If you visit on the weekend arrive early otherwise you'll be queueing for ages.

-Guatavita is a man made lake 2 hours from Bogota, and provides are relaxing place to get away from the bustle of Bogota.
+• Guatavita is a man made lake 2 hours from Bogota, and provides are relaxing place to get away from the bustle of Bogota.
 There's whitewashed buildings, good restaurants and plenty of watersports and boat tours offered.
+It takes about 2 hours to walk around the Laguna de Guatavita.

-An hours drive East of Bogota is the usually ignored but none the less beautiful Chingaza National Park.
-The highland landscape consists of paramo and Andean forest, with many endemic plant species and fauna such as spectacled bears, deer, pumas and condors present.
-There's many lakes and waterfalls in the park - most of Bogota's water (NB. which is perfectly safe to drink) comes from here.
-At Siecha lake you'll find archeological remains of the ancient Muisca culture.
+• An hours drive East of Bogota is the usually ignored but none the less beautiful Chingaza National Park.
 Chingaza National Park has a very modern and high quality campsite, or alternatively take a day trip from Bogota.

 Bogota is no more, or less, safe than other capital cities in South America.
 It's a lot safer than places such as Caracas, Rio or Guatemala City for example.
-Don't get paranoid about getting kidnapped - that just doesn't happen here now.
+Don't get paranoid about getting kidnapped - that just doesn't happen here now (I read that Buenos Aires has a higher kidnap rate than Bogota these days [2010]).
 Everywhere you go you'll see the police and the military.
 Take normal precautions such as not walking around empty streets at night, and trying to pre-order taxis rather than picking them up of the street (of course this is not always possible - but don't worry about it).
 If you stay in La Candelaria (Bogota's colonial quarter), try not to walk around late at night - take a taxi.

 Bogota Hotels